 I have a big, weird pet peeve.
-At my grocery store, I always (always) end up in line behind women that can’t be bothered to unload their baskets.
+At my grocery store, I always (always) end up in line behind people that can’t be bothered to unload their baskets.
 They just put them down on the conveyor belt and leave it up to the checkout person to take all the items out and stow the basket away.

-Like I said, huge pet peeve of mine.
 When it happens, I turn into that angry emoji with the smoke coming out of its nose.
 But it makes me think.
 Why?
 Why do they do this?

 I think the answer is this: people are protective of their time, energy and brainpower these days, and use them selectively.
 Even if it’s just the small amount of energy it takes to unload a grocery basket, or say, read a webpage.